 The chocolate does not do well at room temperature, so I suggest storing these in a tin with wax paper between each layer to prevent chocolate from melting over the other cookies.

 10 days until Christmas, and still a billion recipes to share with you.
-I did not even have the chance to visit some of my other favourite Christmas cookies this year, such as the amazing Caramilk Stuffed Snickerdoodles.
+I did not even have the chance to visit some of my other favorite Christmas cookies this year, such as the amazing Caramilk Stuffed Snickerdoodles.
 But I am impressed with all the recipes I have shared, and cannot wait to start off fresh in the new year with some healthy treats (I think everyone gets that feeling of overdoing it around the Christmas season.)
-But rest assure, I will still share delicious desserts and treats, because they are my favourite!
+But rest assure, I will still share delicious desserts and treats, because they are my favorite!
 I want to please everyone, so that shall be interesting (and fun!)